Back to research groups

 Contrary to the blastocysts, blastoids are versatile to systematically modulate and analyse the impact of cell numbers, cell states and multicellular communication mechanisms on development.
 Blastoids are also generated in large numbers for genetic/drug screens, and deep genomic analysis.

 We initially revealed a range of signals originating from the inner embryonic cells, and regulating the proliferation, self-renewal, and morphogenesis of the outer trophectoderm cells.
 Altogether, these inductions gate-keep the trophectoderm potential to implant in utero.
-We now investigate how synergies between the blastocyst and blastoid compartments (epiblast, primitive endoderm, trophoblast) regulate implantation and post-implantation development.
+We now investigate how synergies between the blastocyst or blastoid compartments (epiblast, primitive endoderm, trophoblast) regulate implantation and post-implantation development.

 Our group gathers scientists and engineers whose research is grounded in basic stem cell biology and in technological/computational approaches including microsystems, synthetic biology tools, single cell genomic, and high-content imaging.